Chris-Johnston/Internet-Xmas-Tree/README.md

 # Internet-Xmas-Tree
-Internet controlled animated Christmas tree lights using a Raspberry Pi and Python.
+Web controlled animated Christmas tree lights using a Raspberry Pi and Python.
 In use since 2015.

 <img src="images/scrolling-colors.gif" alt="Animated preview of scrolling colors in on the tree."
  width="400" />